What are the first three things that come to your mind when you think about Switzerland?

 And that’s a fair point.
 Paying 200 bucks to visit the Top of Europe is way out of any backpacker’s league.
 As is spending 15 CHF on a quick meal at McDonald’s.
 Not to mention the 8 CHF for a beer in Zurich.
 I understand what keeps budget travellers from visiting my home.

 But still.
-After more than two years on the road, I’ve come to appreciate the many perks that Switzerland has to offer.
-With mountains, chocolate and cheese only being the top three.
+Having spent more than two years travelling the world since 2009, I’ve come to appreciate the many perks that Switzerland has to offer.
+With mountains, chocolate and cheese only scratching the surface.
 That’s why I decided to put my little country on the backpacker-radar.

 But who am I?

 This attitude got me into many a heated discussion with my mum, who tried to convince me otherwise.
-A lot has changed since then and today, we laugh about those heated discussions.
+A lot has changed since then and today, we laugh about those silly arguments.
 Because mum was right.
-(Why are mums always right?)

-Once I off for my first trip to New Zealand and Australia, the travel bug immediately got the better of me.
-Lots of destinations followed over the years and now, I can’t believe I ever thought travelling was stupid.
+Once I was off on my first trip to New Zealand and Australia, the travel bug immediately got the better of me.
+Lots of destinations followed over the years and today, I can’t believe I ever thought travelling was stupid.

 My everyday (travel)life

-In January 2017, towards the end of my round-the-world trip, the fear of diving back into my old life got the better of me.
+Toward the end of my big trip, the fear of diving back into my old life as if nothing had happened got the better of me.
 To escape this reality, and based on that little chocolate survey with my friends, I came up with an idea.

 Why not become a backpacker in my own country and try to go as low-budget as possible?
 This could be a great way for me to explore my own backyard and tell people about it, right?